Columbia University - MFA Directing

 Theresa has taught filmmaking and digital media arts classes for over eight years.
 She has worked with various groups of youth (homeless youth, emancipated foster youth, recent immigrants, continuing education students etc.) Her dedication to empowering youth to embrace the arts as a method of healing, expression and self-acceptance has inspired her success in the classroom.

 Her work includes hands-on participation in both documentary and narrative formats, class trips to film studios and cultural museums, but also the ability to create, film and edit a film.
+She encourages her students to explore the power of their voices and perspectives.

 Most recently, her work with the community has expanded to seniors in Photography, Filmmaking and Short Story Writing.